GravityShark/nix/README.md

 5. remove emacs for obsidian/obsi

 6. add [ tmuxifier ](https://github.com/jimeh/tmuxifier) for tmux layouts, or wait for sesh to update

 7. new browser
-   - vieb
+   - vieb (electron)
-   - vimb
+   - vimb (webkit2gtk)
+   - wyeb (webkit2gtk, 2months ago, ment to be used like suckless' surf)
-   - wyeb
+   - with tabbed
-   - qutebrowser
+   - qutebrowser (qtwebengine)
-   - luakit
+   - luakit (webkit2gtk, 10 months ago, broke last time i used it)
+   - the main hurdle is that i really like mozilla sync, so i need an alternative